tronprotocol/tronbox/README.md

 Specify a network using the ```--network``` option.
 Network name must exist in the configuration.

-To deploy a contract
+* Deploy a contract
 ```
 $ tronbox migrate
 ```

-To carry out the test, run the following command:
+* Carry out the test, run the following command:
 ```
 $ tronbox test
 ```